Yahya Sinwar: Leadership of Hamas in the Gaza Strip (2017–2024)

 In February 2017, Sinwar was secretly elected the leader of Hamas in the Gaza Strip, taking over from Ismail Haniyeh.
 In March, he established a Hamas-controlled administrative committee for the Gaza Strip, opposing power sharing with the Palestinian Authority in Ramallah.
 Sinwar elevated his former prison associates alongside him, with Rawhi Mushtaha serving as the head of Hamas's Gaza government, and Tawfiq Abu Naim helped him to establish an internal security force feared by locals.
 Sinwar rejected any reconciliation with Israel, and was said to have been dedicated to its eradication, seeing military confrontation as the only path to "liberating Palestine", and saying that this would be achieved "by force, not negotiations".
 Sinwar strengthened Hamas's military wing, and called on militants to capture more Israeli soldiers.

 In September 2017, a new round of negotiations with the Palestinian Authority began in Egypt, and Sinwar agreed to dissolve the Hamas administrative committee for Gaza.
 He was said to have silenced hard-line voices in Gaza, ordering against the use of tunnels that Mohammed Deif wanted to use to sneak fighters into Israel before they were shut down by new classified Israeli technology in 2017.
+He continued to refuse to consider disarming Hamas, arguing that "over is the time Hamas spent discussing recognizing Israel.
+Now Hamas will discuss when we will wipe out Israel."

 On 16 May 2018, in an unexpected announcement on Al Jazeera, Sinwar stated that Hamas would pursue "peaceful, popular resistance" to the Israeli occupation, opening the possibility that Hamas, which is considered a terrorist organisation by many countries, may play a role in negotiations with Israel.
 A week earlier he had encouraged Gazans to breach the Israeli siege and endorsed the Great March of Return, saying "We would rather die as martyrs than die out of oppression and humiliation," and adding, "We are ready to die, and tens of thousands will die with us."

+In October 2018, Sinwar gave an interview to a journalist from la Repubblica explaining his desire for peace, stating "And I am not saying I won't fight anymore, indeed.
+I am saying that I don't want war anymore.
+I want the end of the siege.
+You walk to the beach at sunset, and you see all these teenagers on the shore chatting and wondering what the world looks like across the sea.
+What life looks like.
+It's breaking.
+And should break everybody.
+I want them free."
+The interview was met by incredulity from observers, who noted that Sinwar would later oversee combat operations against Israel and continued to preach violent rhetoric.